-The Royal National Park in Sydney’s south is a fantastic weekender destination for the outdoors types.
+The Royal National Park in Sydney’s south is a fantastic weekender destination for the outdoorsy types.
 Visitors can enjoy a wide variety of activities; including camping, barbecues, fishing, swimming, bushwalking, bird watching and whale watching.

 Adventurous hikers can enjoy the walk from Bundeena Drive to Little Marley Beach, known as Marley Walk.
-The trail leads through heath, past fresh water pools and creeks, and on to scenic beach views in Royal National Park.
+The trail leads through heath, past freshwater pools and creeks, and on to scenic beach views in Royal National Park.

 In the summertime, beach bums flock to the majestic Garie Beach.
 The beach is patrolled by surf lifesavers in summer so it’s a great place to surf or just relax.
 And the panoramic views from Garie North Head are simply stunning.